AJx-204/DoFlow/README.md

-# 🚀 Organization Management App Monorepo
+# 🚀 Organization Management App

 Welcome to the **Organization Management App**!
 This monorepo contains both the backend API and the frontend client for seamless management of organizations, teams, projects, and tasks—all secured with advanced role-based access control.